-- Budget 2021/22
+- Budget 2022/23

 - Community Engagement Policy 2021

 - Community Grants Policy

-- Customer Service Strategy 2017-2020

 - Council Expenses Policy

 - Councillor Code of Conduct

 - Councillor Confidentiality and Procedure Policy

 - Councillor Gift Policy

+- Customer Service Strategy 2021-2025

-- Financial Plan 2021/22 to 2030/31
+- Financial Plan 2022/23 to 2031/32

-- Guide to Service Standards and Complaint Handling (Policy)

 - Information Communication and Technology Strategy 2019-2022

+- Maroondah City Council Complaints Policy

-- Maroondah COVID-19 Recovery Plan
+- Maroondah City Council Gender Equality Action Plan

 - Maroondah Municipal Fire Management Plan 2019-2022

 - Municipal Emergency Management Plan 2020-2023

 - Petitions Policy 2020

 - Privacy Policy

 - Procurement Policy

-- Public Interest Disclosures Act 2012 Procedures
+- Public Interest Disclosures Act Policy

 - Public Transparency Policy 2020

 - Rate Collection and Financial Hardship Policy

 - Revenue and Rating Plan 2021/22 to 2024/25

 - Risk Management Policy

-- Risk Management Strategic Plan 2015-2017
+- Risk Management Strategic Plan 2021-2024

 - Workforce People and Culture Strategy 2016-2020

+- Workforce Plan for Maroondah City Council 2021-2025

-Council Plan Priority Action 21/22 22/23 23/24 24/25 Implement the new Local Government Act 2020 • • Advocate on key local issues on behalf of the Maroondah community, including in the lead up to the State and Federal Government elections in 2022 • • Develop and implement a new Customer Service Strategy that will continue to advance Council's commitment to be highly responsive and customer focused • • • • Deliver a broad range of Council services to meet current and future community needs along with sustainable management of Maroondah's resources, assets and environment • • • • Engage the community in undertaking a review of Maroondah 2040 - Our future together and prepare a new Council Plan 2025-2029 following election of a new Council • •
+Council Plan Priority Action 21/22 22/23 23/24 24/25 Implement the new Local Government Act 2020 • • Advocate on key local issues on behalf of the Maroondah community, including in the lead up to the Victorian and Australian Government elections in 2022 • • Develop and implement a new Customer Service Strategy that will continue to advance Council's commitment to be highly responsive and customer-focused • • • • Deliver a broad range of Council services to meet current and future community needs along with sustainable management of Maroondah's resources, assets and environment • • • • Engage the community in undertaking a review of Maroondah 2040 - Our future together and prepare a new Council Plan 2025-2029 following election of a new Council • • Work in partnership with the Victorian Electoral Commission to coordinate a Council Election in October 2024 for the 2024-2028 period • • Implement the Council Caretaker Policy for the Council election in October 2024 and transition to the new Council following the election •

-Communications and Engagement
+Communications and Citizen Experience

-The role of the Communications and Engagement team is to promote the work and achievements of Council and to keep the community informed and engaged.
-The team is responsible for the management of communication and engagement strategy and planning; Council branding; management and coordination of print, online, digital and social media communication and channels; content creation; media and public relations; advocacy; community engagement activity; internal communications; and the promotion, branding and marketing of Maroondah City Council's services, activities and events including Maroondah Leisure facilities.
+Communications and Citizen Experience promote the work and achievements of Council and keep the community informed and engaged.
+The function is responsible for: communication and engagement strategy and planning; Council branding; management and coordination of print, online, digital and social media communication and channels; content creation; media and public relations; advocacy; community engagement activity; internal communications; and the promotion, branding and marketing of Maroondah City Council's services, activities and events, including Maroondah Leisure facilities.

-The team also provides support to the Elected Representatives, including calendar and administrative support for the Mayor and Councillors; management of civic, corporate and capital project events; activities related to the Mayor, Councillors and Council Meetings; and coordination of policies, processes and reporting related to the Mayor and Councillors.
+The function also provides support to elected representatives; activities related to the Mayor, Councillors and Council Meetings; coordination of policies, processes and reporting related to the Mayor and Councillors; and management of civic, corporate and capital project events.

-Customer Service(Revenue, Property and Customer Service)
+Customer Service (Communications and Citizen Experience)